 Leaving aside South America, China, India and the ancient cultures of south-east Asia, Australia and the north Americas, I’ve discovered that, even within my own lineage and it’s near geographical neighbours, i.e. the Caucasian cultures of Europe, North Africa, West Asia, South Asia and parts of Central Asia my knowledge of the history of 6000 years of “civilisation” is pitifully poor.

-We look about us now and see what is happening in Syria, Iraq, Afghanistan, Ukraine, West Africa, Yemen, Somalia and, yet, compared with ancient times, we live in an age of peace and tranquility.
-Small comfort, of course, to those currently having their lives torn apart by the grasping at power of our corrupt rulers and petty despots.
+We look about us now and see what is happening in Syria, Iraq, Afghanistan, Ukraine, West Africa, Yemen, Somalia and, yet, compared with ancient times, we live in an age of relative peace and tranquility.
+Small comfort, of course, to those currently having their lives torn apart by the grasping at power by our corrupt rulers and petty despots.

 To read ancient history is to get the impression of a never ending wave of wars, looting, rape and then revenge.
 An eye for eye, a tooth for a tooth.
 A cesspool of violence.
-To be fair, though, we are talking a span of 4000 years so I’m sure that the Egyptians got the odd moment to sit back and read their papyrus scrolls in between, allegedly enslaving thousands to build pyramids and wage wars (although in fact this appears to be largely myth).
+To be fair, though, we are talking a span of 4000 years, so I’m sure that the Egyptians got the odd moment to sit back and read their papyrus scrolls in between, allegedly, enslaving thousands to build pyramids and wage wars (although in fact this appears to be largely myth).

 For many of these former civilisations there is little left to see primarily because the behaviour of each successive successful despot was akin to the behaviour of Assad or the Burmese or the Saudis.
 Or perhaps, in Australian terms, to the attempted genocide of Australian Aboriginals.